hyva-themes/magento2-hyva-admin/readme.md

 composer require hyva/module-magento2-admin --prefer-source
 ```

-If you want to just play arond to get a feel for Hyva_Admin grids, you can install a test module that declares an example grid, too:
+If you want to just play around to get a feel for Hyva_Admin grids, you can install a test module that declares an example grid, too:

 ```
 composer config repositories.hyva/module-magento2-admin-test git git@gitlab.hyva.io:hyva-admin/hyva-admin-test-module.git